Skip to content

 What’s the advantage?

-The BC PNP Tech Pilot is an excellent opportunity for workers in the priority occupations with an interest in working in British Columbia.
+The BC PNP Tech is an excellent opportunity for workers in the priority occupations with an interest in working in British Columbia.
 Not only does the pathway allow applicants to obtain a work permit while their permanent residence applications are processing, the BC PNP does not require that job offers be supported by a Labour Market Impact Assessment (LMIA) in order to be considered valid (note: other criteria do apply).

 Not requiring an LMIA may not sound like a big deal, but for many Canadian employers the LMIA process is a hassle, costing them time and money.
 Being able to circumvent the need for an LMIA is just the incentive some employers need to hire internationally.